 You don't have to look too far to find a set of cheap earbuds or headphones that work just like you want them to work.
 We've got a selection here that covers all the basics, so you'll be sure to find something to match your lifestyle.
 For example, I like the KLIM Fusion Earbuds because I dig the sound of these tiny little things.
 And you can always know you're getting an excellent seal with the foam ear tips.

 For those looking for a superb wireless earbud experience, you could always try the JLab Go Air True Wireless.
-You get decent battery life and sound quality for the bargain price, including a few different sound profiles.
+They're not as epic as the JLab Work Buds, which come with a detachable mic, but you still get decent battery life and sound quality for a bargain price, including a few different sound profiles.
 This makes the JLab Go Air True Wireless an ideal choice for those looking to get rid of all wires.

 Are you looking for something in a higher price range?
 What about something specifically wireless?
 Headphones and earbuds come in all shapes and sizes, so check out our round-up of the best wireless headphones with microphones.